Ananym/welcome-to-nexus/combat/orbs.md

 Value for money varies by path:

 - Mage: Self-restore orb is potent for solo play and still convenient in groups
-- Poet: Extra restore orb is extremely strong at all stages
+- Poet: Extra restore orb is extremely strong at all stages, but not strictly required early in the progression given ATG's bias towards swing damage rather than vital attack damage.
 - Rogue: Lethal strike ripple orb becomes mandatory for damage later in the progression
 - Warrior: Whirlwind orbs are fun but considerably less impactful than your basic swings until the top end of the progression.